Vincent Nicholas Sicurella, 79 of Nanticoke, Sunday, November 3, 2013 at Wilkes-Barre General Hospital.

 To leave an online condolence, please visit our website at www.kearneyfuneralhomeinc.com.

-The memory of a good person is a blessing!Patrick Nicholas Di Carlo (about 2 years ago)
+The memory of a good person is a blessing!Patrick Nicholas Di Carlo (over 2 years ago)